KimHietikko/Projects/Elokuvat_projekti/README.txt

 #Elokuvat_projekti
-a practical work for university's programming course.
+This is a practical work for university's programming course.
 The program is written in Java language and the front end is made by SceneBuilder (University's own software).
 In this program you can add your own movies and add information for them (name, rating, when it's made, genre and who has directed it).
 You can also add actors to a certain movie.
 You can search movies by their information (name, rating etc.).